Polyurethane Casting Rubber (PU Rubber) (8)

 - Applications: flexible figures, detail molds

-- Advantages: flexible, good detail transfer
+- Advantages: pliable, good detail transfer

-Processing tips for 2-component PU Rubber
+Processing Tips for 2-Component PU Rubber

 FAQ - Polyurethane Casting Rubber (PU Rubber)